-Ohio officer who fatally shot Andre Hill to plead not guilty
+$3 million bond for Ohio officer who fatally shot Andre Hill

-COLUMBUS, Ohio (AP) — The white Ohio police officer charged with murder in the December shooting death of Andre Hill, a Black man, is set to appear virtually Friday in court, where his attorney says he will plead not guilty.
+COLUMBUS, Ohio (AP) — A magistrate judge on Friday set bond at $3 million for the white former Ohio police officer charged with murder in the December shooting death of Andre Hill, a Black man.
+The ex-officer, Adam Coy, pleaded not guilty on Friday.

-Former Columbus Police Officer Adam Coy was indicted by a grand jury Wednesday following a monthlong investigation by the Ohio Attorney General’s Office into the fatal shooting of Hill, 47, on Dec.
+Coy was indicted by a grand jury Wednesday following a monthlong investigation by the Ohio Attorney General’s Office into the fatal shooting of Hill, 47, on Dec.
 22.

-“In this case, the citizens of Franklin County, represented by the individual grand jurors, found probable cause to believe that Mr. Coy committed a crime when he killed Andre Hill by gunfire,” Attorney General Dave Yost said at a news conference Wednesday night.

-He added, “Truth is the best friend of justice, and the grand jury here found the truth.
-Andre Hill should not be dead.”
+Franklin County Court Magistrate Elizabeta Saken set the bond after Mark Collins, a defense attorney representing Coy, unsuccessfully argued for a bond between $25,000 and $250,000.

+The Ohio Attorney General’s Office, which is prosecuting Coy, argued that the high bond was necessary given the facts of the case.
+Saken also ordered Coy not to have contact with any witnesses in the case, including other police officers.

+Republican Attorney General Dave Yost, Ohio’s top law enforcement official, said he was pleased with the $3 million bond.

-The charges faced by Coy, a 19-year member of the force, also include failure to use his body camera and failure to tell the other officer he believed Hill presented a danger.
+The charges faced by Coy, a 19-year member of the force, also include failure to use his body camera and failure to tell another officer he believed Hill presented a danger.
 Bodycam footage of the confrontation shows Hill emerging from a garage holding a cellphone with his left hand and his right hand not visible, before being shot by Coy.
 No weapon was found at the scene.

 While Hill’s family welcomed the news of Coy’s indictment, data shows and experts conclude that Yost and the prosecution team will face a hard battle to secure a conviction.